sshushliapin/Sitecore.FakeDb/README.md

 Sitecore FakeDb
 ===============

-A unit testing framework for Sitecore that enables creation and manipulation of Sitecore content in memory.
-Designed to minimize efforts for the test content initialization keeping focus on the minimal test data rather than comprehensive content tree representation.
+This is the unit testing framework for Sitecore that enables creation and manipulation of Sitecore content in memory.
+It is designed to minimize efforts for the test content initialization keeping focus on the minimal test data rather than comprehensive content tree representation.

 FakeDb substitutes real Sitecore providers with fake "in-memory" providers to avoid calls to database or configuration.
-The providers does not replicate real Sitecore behavior but used mainly as stubs with minimal logic.
-They can be replaced with mocks in unit tests using provider switchers.
+The providers do not replicate real Sitecore behavior, but are used mainly as stubs with minimal logic.
+They can be replaced with mocks in unit tests using the provider switchers.

-Sitecore FakeDb does not set goal to run entire Sitecore instance in-memory.
-It is a unit testing framework which is not supposed to be used for integration testing.
+Sitecore FakeDb does not set a goal to run the entire Sitecore instance in-memory.
+It is a unit testing framework, which is not supposed to be used for integration testing.

 ## Contents